Guikingone/SchedulerBundle/doc/transport.md

         dsn: 'filesystem://first_in_first_out?path=/srv/app'
 ```

-_Note: Container parameters cannot be passed here as the container is not involved in the transport configuration_
+_Note: Container parameters cannot be passed here as the container is not involved in the transport configuration._

 ### Extra configuration